martynfigueiredo/mmartyndev/README.md

 :star: :star: :star: :star: :star:

 <div align="justify">11+ years of experience in the Technology Area.
 Post Graduate in Multiplatform Mobile Application Development and with over 6 years of experience in Quality Assurance area, who is comfortable working with Development and making things happen to deliver awesome user experience.
 Team worker, focused on detail, flexible and committed, I like to learn and help the team.
-Since 2021 I'm actively learning about the Flutter environment with the intention of developing fast, solid, simple and flexible apps for multiple platforms in a single codebase saving time and using a beautiful UI.</div>
+Since 2021 I'm actively learning and practicing with the intention of developing fast, solid, simple and flexible apps for multiple platforms in a single codebase saving time and using a beautiful UI.</div>
 <br>

 - 🔭 I'm currently in a career transition from Software Quality Specialist to Software Developer.
-- 🌱 I'm proficient in Dart and Javascript, with good knowledge of Programming Logics and deep knowledge of Usability.
+- 🌱 I'm proficient in Dart, C# and Javascript, with good knowledge of Programming Logics and deep knowledge of Usability.
 - 🤔 I’m looking for help a team to develop a good solution.
 - ⚡ Attention to detail, flexibility and Problem Solving are some of my main characteristics.
 - 📫 Hire me: [hello@mmartyn.dev](mailto:hello@mmartyn.dev) - [LinkedIn](https://www.linkedin.com/in/mmartyndev/)